owaissyed65/final-paper-readme/pst.md

 - *Core Idea*: Muslims and Hindus are two distinct nations.
 - Differences in religion, culture, language, and social values.
 - Muslims needed a separate homeland to practice Islam freely.
+- Originated in *712 AD* with the arrival of Islam in the subcontinent.

 ---